September 20 – November 19, 2017

 Join the email list to get notices about upcoming events and exhibitions.
 Get the most up-to-date information and interesting items about design and textiles by liking the Ruth Davis Design Gallery page on Facebook.

 All Design Gallery events and exhibitions are funded entirely by competitive grants and private donations.
-Help us keep our programs free and open to the public through a gift to the Design Gallery Exhibition Fund at the University of Wisconsin Foundation.
+Help us keep our programs free and accessible to the public through a gift to the Design Gallery Exhibition Fund at the University of Wisconsin Foundation.

 Please call 608-262-8815.
 You can also email Design Gallery.